Resources for Beginning Birders

 SACRAMENTO Area Bird CHEcklist

-One of the first things to know when trying to identify a bird is what birds are likely to be in your area or location.
-The Sacramento Area Birds Checklist was compiled by some of the best Sacramento Audubon birders.
-It quickly shows what birds are in our area, when they are here, and how common they are.
-Click on the name of any bird on the checklist to see photos of that bird.
+Knowing what birds are in the area in which season will help to identify the birds you see.
+Compiled with the help of the best Sacramento Audubon birders, the Sacramento Area Birds Checklist quickly shows what birds are in our area, when they are here, and how common they are.
+Additionally, click on the name of any bird on the checklist and you’ll find photos of that bird.

 Merlin Bird ID image.JPG